MicrosoftDocs/visualstudio-docs/docs/install/applying-administrator-updates.md

 There are three main methods of configuring administrator updates: a registry key, a configuration file on the client machine, or a modification of the Configuration Manager deployment package itself.

 * **Registry key**: Administrator updates look for specific registry keys in any of the standard Visual Studio locations as described in [Set defaults for enterprise deployments](../install/set-defaults-for-enterprise-deployments.md).
-Options that are controlled by registry keys are items such as **AdministratorUpdatesOptOut** Reg_DWORD, **AdministratorUpdatesOptOut** Reg_DWORD, and **BaselineStickinessVersions2019** Reg_SZ.
+Options that are controlled by registry keys are items such as **AdministratorUpdatesOptOut** Reg_DWORD and **AdministratorUpdatesOptOut** Reg_DWORD.
 Admin access on the client computer is required to create and set the value of registry keys.

 * **Configuration file**: Some settings can be preserved on the client machine in an optional configuration file, which has the benefit of setting it only once and having it apply to all future administrator updates.
 The configuration file approach behaves like a registry key and is machine wide, which means it will apply to all installs of Visual Studio installed on the client machine.
 The standard location for the configuration file is at `C:\ProgramData\Microsoft\VisualStudio\updates.config`.
 However, if you wish to use another location to store the file, you can do so by creating a Reg_SZ registry key called **UpdateConfigurationFile** and setting the value of this key to the path of your config file.
 This registry key can be place in any of the Visual Studio registry locations as described in [Set defaults for enterprise deployments](../install/set-defaults-for-enterprise-deployments.md).
 If you choose to add a registry value for a custom configuration file location, it will look for that file; if the file doesn’t exist, then an exception will be thrown and the update will fail.